 Jersey depicts the interior of a barbershop in Jamaica, a theme that Anderson has returned to numerous times, using similar (or the same) compositions.
 This painting looks almost abstract until you take a second, closer look: you realise that the seats are unique to one setting, that the tiny points of colour are jumbled lines of hair product, that the larger squares of colour on the wall are posters and pictures.
-Anderson works from photographs he takes of real-life settings, which is perhaps how this painting achieves elements both of being abstract and photo-realistic.
+Anderson works from photographs he takes of real-life settings, which is perhaps how this painting achieves elements both of being abstract and photorealistic.

-One of Anderson’s works on display at the Ferens Gallery for the Turner exhibition continues the barbershop theme, though the coloured squares are replaced by posters, including of Malcolm X and Martin Luther King: the piece is titled Is it OK to be Black?
+One of Anderson's works on display at the Ferens Art Gallery for the Turner exhibition continues the barbershop theme, though the coloured squares are replaced by posters, including of Malcolm X and Martin Luther King: the piece is titled Is it OK to be Black?

 These paintings speak to Anderson's Jamaican heritage.
-He grew up in Birmingham and it's interesting to think of the juxtapositions he has created: the warmly-coloured interiors of these barbershops instead of the grey of a UK city (though perhaps this is being a little unfair to Birmingham).
+He grew up in Birmingham and it's interesting to think of the juxtapositions he has created: the warmly coloured interiors of these barbershops instead of the grey of a UK city (though perhaps this is being a little unfair to Birmingham).

 Trafalgar Square fourth plinth designer, Royal Academician, MBE recipient and explorer of colonial identity: Shonibare's brightly-coloured artworks are unashamedly political and demand the attention of the viewer.

-‘This work is unabashedly decorative but there is more to it than mere decor.
+'This work is unabashedly decorative but there is more to it than mere decor.
 Like many other painting installations by Yinka Shonibare, it is made up of an array of small canvases, which have Dutch wax fabric prints as their support.
 Popular in West Africa since the 1960s when their jazzy colours captured post-independence verve, the Dutch wax prints actually originated in Indonesia.
 The batik techniques were later industrialised by Dutch colonisers and manufactured in Holland.
 The British soon copied, then monopolised the process with factories in Manchester employing Asian workers and English designers to produce goods for export to West African markets.
-The uses of Dutch wax prints therefore invests Shonibare's paintings with historical, cultural and commercial information in addition to their surprising visual qualities.’
+The uses of Dutch wax prints

-Palmer was one of the artists featured in the Hayward Gallery’s 1989 ‘The Other Story’ exhibition, the first ever retrospective of British African, Caribbean and Asian Modernism.
-The exhibition was curated by Rasheed Araeen and attracted both acclaim and derision.
+Palmer was one of the artists featured in the Hayward Gallery's 1989 'The Other Story' exhibition, the

 Duppy Shadow is a fascinating painting.
 'Duppy' is a Jamaican term for a ghost or a spirit.
 Is the girl depicted meant to represent some sort of ghost?
 She stands at odds with the landscape she is in, looking awkward against the backdrop, almost combative.
 She's in the British countryside as rendered by Gainsborough or Constable and finds herself at odds with it.
 Is the 'Duppy' the spirit of the girl's Jamaican roots?

-Walker is one of a number of influential artists from Birmingham with African-Caribbean heritage: her contemporaries include Vanley Burke, Hurvin Anderson, Keith Piper and Donald Rodney (the latter two featuring in our previous piece).
+Walker is one of a number of influential artists from Birmingham with African-Caribbean heritage: her contemporaries include

 Early in her career, Walker was keen to depict and represent the identity of Birmingham she could see all around her, capturing the faces she saw on the streets in a series named Private Face.
 More recently, Walker highlighted the contribution of black servicemen and women in a series of large pencil drawings, exhibited in Birmingham and titled 'Shock and Awe'.